Central Subway (San Francisco): Opening and operations

 Initial ridership was "tepid" – the T only saw a modest increase in ridership, while the parallel route 30 and 45 buses saw small drops.
+In February 2023, the three subway stations averaged 2,966 daily boardings and 4,501 daily exits.
+Half the ridership was at Union Square/Market Street.

+The Central Subway was closed from February 26 to March 14, 2025, for water leakage mitigation at Chinatown station.

 Art

 Ten permanent installations were built as part of the project: three at each subway station and one at 4th and Brannan.
 A draft of the Central Subway Arts Master Plan was presented to the San Francisco Arts Commission in September 2008.
 Artworks are divided into "landmark" and "wayfinding" categories.
 Candidates were announced in July 2010 and the winning entrants were announced that August.

 Temporary artworks were also installed during construction.
 "One Hundred Years: History of the Chinese in America", a mural painted by James Leong originally for the Ping Yuen housing project in Chinatown, was enlarged, printed, and wrapped in 2012 around the Hogan & Vest building at Stockton & Washington, at the future Chinatown station site, prior to that building's demolition.
 In addition, temporary murals were painted on the construction barricades erected around the Chinatown and Yerba Buena/Moscone stations.
 The art was printed on adhesive vinyl and wrapped onto the plywood panels, measuring approximately 8 ft high by 190 ft long at Chinatown, along Stockton, or 160 ft long at Yerba Buena/Moscone, along Folsom.
 Temporary art was also installed around the Pagoda Palace Theatre from 2014 to 2017, while it was being used to extract the two tunnel boring machines.